 Cottar’s 1920, Masai Mara, Kenya: From Hollywood’s elite, to heads of state, those in the know head to Cottar’s 1920s.
 The Cottar Safari tradition began in 1919 and you will be transported to a bygone era that speaks of adventure and elegance.
 Untouched by any kind of tourism or development the wilderness surrounding Cottars offers the discerning client privacy amongst an abundance of wildlife.
 The 10 tented rooms are spacious and luxuriously furnished.
 They include original safari antiques from the ’20s, private ensuite dressing and bathrooms, main bedrooms and verandas.
 The camp’s main areas include an extravagant dining / lounge tent, curio shop, and chilly spring fed pool with pool house.

 Ultimate Africa Exclusive: As an Ultimate Africa guest we will arrange a campaign style bubble bath on your verandah.
 The collapsible canvas tub takes one back to a time when porters carried an amazing assortment of comforts through wildest Africa.
-In addition Ultimate Africa guests will receive a complimentary 1 hour massage per person.

 Travel by air (included in land cost) and road across the Tanzanian border to Singita Mara River Camp for 3 nights under canvas.+